A realistic model for completing Quantum Mechanics: Appendix B. Nonstandard wave equation and its solution.

+which includes only standing waves nonstandard components.
+The singularities are then time dependent, bu it is not possible to get a closed analytical expression for (\ref{eq:gent}).
+The overlap between two states of the same system can be defined in the usual way, provided the integral is the nonstandard one.
+One gets for the nonstandard components of two w.f. \beq

-\eeq As discussed in the text, the difference of two different wave numbers is assumed to be unlimited.
+\eeq As discussed in the text, the difference of two distinct wave numbers is assumed to be unlimited.
 It follows that only the terms with $ k_r = k_r' $ survive, since the product of the two standard components (canonical extended) can contain only standard wave numbers.
-The summation over $ x_j $ then gives the scalar product of the two standard components \beq
+The summation over $ x_j $ then produces the overlap of the two standard components \beq

 \eeq